The Montessori Method

 Roman Catholic Books

 Considered daring a century ago, Dr. Maria Montessori's methods are now universally applauded.
 Applauded, but not always understood.
-She explained them herself, in mesmerizing detail, in a book long since forgotten, now back in print from Roger A. McCaffrey Publishing.
+She explained them herself, in detail, in a book long forgotten, but now back in print from Roger A. McCaffrey Publishing.

-Dr. Montessori made educators understand how skillful individual training of young students always brings out their talents at the tenderest of ages - usually without the need for old-school discipline, although Maria was remarkably good at keeping order when she had to.
+Dr. Montessori made educators understand how skillful individual training of young students always brings out their talents at the tenderest of ages - without the need for old-school discipline.
+Maria was remarkably good at keeping order.

 Ultimately, recognizing that most educators had not developed the skill to handle children in very small groups or one-on-one, Maria divulged her secrets for bringing out the best in the average child - in every child, including "slow learners."
 In fact, underachievers were the children Dr. Montessori first worked her magic on.